EnzoBnl/enzobnl/bd.md

 There is a fallback to plain encoding if it turns out that there is too much unique values to leverage this encoding.

-In Spark, one can desactivate dictionary encoding with the config: `"parquet.enable.dictionary" -> "false"`, that can be useful as it may it degrade other encodings efficiency.
+In Spark, one can desactivate dictionary encoding with the config: `"parquet.enable.dictionary" -> "false"`, that can be useful as it may take the place of a

 #### Delta encoding
 Supported types are `INT32` and `INT64`.